SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 ---
 layout: post
-title: In autumn in New England, thoughts turn to...
+title: At autumn in New England, thoughts turn to...
 tags: Beauty TheDivineMadness
 comments: true
 ---

-In autumn in New England, thoughts turn to the extreme beauty of nature, the weather turning more comfortably cool, cinnamon and nutmeg smells everywhere, and... trebuchets, catapaults, air cannons, and other implements of imparting to pumpkins various levels of sub-orbital trajectories.
+At autumn in New England, thoughts turn to the extreme beauty of nature, the weather turning more comfortably cooler &amp; drier, cinnamon and nutmeg smells everywhere, and... trebuchets, catapaults, air cannons, and other implements of imparting to pumpkins various levels of sub-orbital trajectories.

 It's autumn... _finally_.
 2020, in a single year, has managed to impose several decades of wear and tear on all of us.
 But autumn _in New England_... well, even the most dour